India–Vietnam relations: Background

 India was the Chairman of the International Commission for Supervision and Control (ICSC) which was formed to implement the 1954 Geneva Accords and facilitate the peace process in Vietnam.
 India supported Vietnam's independence from France, viewing it as being similar to India's own struggle against British colonialism.
-France had also colonized portions of India, and the Government of India assumed de facto control of French India on 1 November 1954.
+France had also colonized portions of India including Pondicherry, and the Government of India assumed de facto control of French India on 1 November 1954 until 16 August 1962 when it became part of the Union territory.

 Indian Prime Minister Jawaharlal Nehru embarked on a tour of China and Indochina in 1954 during which he visited both North Vietnam and South Vietnam.
 He was one of the first visitors to North Vietnam after its victory against the French at Dien Bien Phu.
 Nehru sent a detailed report describing his tour to Burmese Prime Minister U Nu on 16 November 1954.
 Nehru wrote, "The person who impressed me most was Dr. Ho Chi Minh of the Democratic Republic of Vietnam, who came to see me at Hanoi.
 Hanoi had passed into his hands just five days previous to my arrival.
 This was a peaceful and very disciplined transfer from the French to the Viet Minh.
-Dr. Ho Chi Minh impressed me as an unusually frank, straight-forward and likable person.
+Ho Chi Minh impressed me as an unusually frank, straight-forward and likable person.
 Although he has been engaged in a war for seven years against the French, he was the very reverse of a war-like person.
 He struck me as a man of peace and goodwill.
 He did not say a word against the French to me.
 Indeed, he expressed his desire for cooperation with the French and even to be associated with the French Union, provided his country had complete independence.
 He mentioned the relationship of India with the Commonwealth and asked me for further particulars about it.
 It was evident that Viet Minh was well-organized and disciplined."

 Nehru also visited Saigon and held discussions with then-South Vietnamese Prime Minister Ngô Đình Diệm, French General Paul Ély and others at Independence Palace.
 In contrast to North Vietnam, Nehru was unimpressed by South Vietnamese leadership writing, "South Vietnam produced a completely opposite effect on me.
 The whole place seemed to be at sixes and sevens with hardly any dominant authority.
 The Prime Minister and his Generals were opposed to each other.
 There were three private armies of some kind of semi-religious sects.
 Foreign Representatives apparently also pulled in different directions.
 It was generally estimated that if there was a vote now, 90 percent or more of the population would vote for Viet Minh.
 What would happen a year or two later, one could not say."